rein14/gatsby-starter-richy/src/content/post-2.md

 (I swear one day I WILL create a Bob Ross-like show called The Joy of Programming… "Let's put some little curly braces over here… and here… and there.")

 `Mastering a skill like programming` seeps into all areas of your life.
 Just like building physical skills will increase confidence, so will mastering programming.
 It leads to a sense of accomplishment, a deep satisfaction, and confidence through recognition.

+`Chill!` programming can be daunting Eventually you will put the pieces all together and you will start to figure things out as you move ahead.